revilowaldow/BITC/Sessions/2026/05 17 - Session 65.md

 Aegan Empire founding myth is a corruption of this company

-One silver dragon still remains, [[Sheiliantris]] who was pulled thoguh the gate
+One silver dragon still remains, [[Sheiliantris]] who was pulled though the gate to the hells/fiends

+No dragon can harm the descendant